Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Content consistency keeps tone, terminology, and messaging aligned across all touchpoints

 When interfaces lack consistency, users must spend mental energy figuring out how each new screen works.
 Research shows that interface consistency significantly reduces error rates, particularly in difficult tasks.
-The stakes can be high.
+The stakes can be significant.

 Visual hierarchy uses size, color, contrast, and spacing to direct users' attention to the most important elements first.
-Without clear hierarchy, users must work harder to understand what matters on each screen.

 Eye-tracking research identified the F-shaped pattern as dominant web reading behavior.
 Users fixate on content at the top and left of pages, forming an 'F' shape.
+This means critical information must appear where users naturally look first.

 Common reading patterns include:

-- F-pattern: Users scan horizontally at the top, then down the left side — ideal for text-heavy pages
+- F-pattern: Users scan horizontally at the top, then down the left side—ideal for text-heavy pages

-- Z-pattern: Eye moves top-left to top-right, diagonally to bottom-left, then across — works for minimal layouts
+- Z-pattern: Eye moves top-left to top-right, diagonally to bottom-left, then across—works for minimal layouts

 Effective hierarchy relies on several core techniques: